 Sophomores in the fall semester, assuming students are spending four years at IU.If students are taking 4.5 or 5 years to complete undergraduate work, or are 3/2 MBA students, they should apply in the fall semester of their junior year.

-Admittance into the Investment Banking Workshop will be based on the student's application, cumulative GPA of at least a 3.60 as of August, and grade performance in F355 Investment Banking and Capital Markets.
+Admittance into the Investment Banking Workshop will be based on the student's application, cumulative GPA of at least a 3.60 as of August, and grade performance in F210 Investment Banking and Capital Markets.

-Additional soft skills will be evaluated during the application period and an interview that will take place at the end of F355.
+Additional soft skills will be evaluated during the application period and an interview that will take place at the end of F210.

-Formal Investment Banking Workshop activities change from year to year based on employer hiring practices but generally begin in January of the spring semester of a student’s sophomore year.
+Formal Investment Banking Workshop activities change from year to year based on employer hiring practices but generally begin in the spring semester of a student’s sophomore year.

 Highly Recommended Course